Static Load Rating C0

 Static Limiting Load Diagrams

-Static limiting load diagrams are used to:
+The static limiting load diagrams are used to:

 Static limiting load diagram

-Example: Static limiting load diagram legend
+Example: explanation of the static limiting load diagram

-1 Bearing / Size
+1 Bearing / size

 2 Permitted range